DEFRA/defra-docker-dotnetcore/README.md

 ## Automated version updates

-The [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new .NET SDK and runtime versions and for new digests of the Alpine base images.
-If anything has moved, the workflow opens a pull request, and merges it automatically once the vulnerability policy gate passes.
+The [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new versions of Node.js and their associated Alpine images.
+If a new version is found, the workflow will create a pull request to update to the latest version.

-These updates are scoped to the .NET versions listed in the [image-matrix.json](image-matrix.json) file.
+These updates are scoped to the Node.js versions listed in the [image-matrix.json](image-matrix.json) file.

-The base images are pinned by digest as well as by tag, so rebuilding an unchanged commit produces the same image.

 ## Building images locally